ryvince/new-final-blockchain-developer-bootcamp-final-project/Readme.md

 NOTES: On submit, the dapp uploads data to ipfs via (ips.infura.io) and returns the CID and tokenURI.
 The NFT is then minted immediately to the seller's address.
-After it is minted it is then enlisted to the market place and appears as sold
+After it is minted it is then enlisted to the market place and appears as for sale

 - 4. Approve transaction on metamask to mint